Preethi-vennapusa/PowerBI-Practice/README.md

 # PowerBI-Practice
 Welcome to the Power BI Practice repository!
-This project is dedicated to hands-on practice with various features and functionalities of Power BI, including tables, graphs, and DAX functions.
+This project is dedicated to hands-on practice with various features and functionalities of Power BI, including tables, graphs, and DAX(DATA ANALYSIS EXPRESSIONS) functions.
 The aim is to get a proper understanding and practical experience by working on different aspects of Power BI every day.

-1) Different Date functions using DAX
+1) Different Date functions
-2) Different Logical Functions Using DAX
+2) Different Logical Functions
+3) Aggregate functions
+4) Time sentive functions

 [10:34 AM, 6/22/2024] Preethi Reddy: Date: create a date for individual year, month and day Date( year, month, day)